TV Fronteira Paulista

-TV Fronteira Paulista (channel 31, also known as TV Fronteira) is an independent Brazilian television station headquartered in Presidente Prudente, formerly serving as an affiliate of TV Globo for the western part of the state, broadcasting its programming to 56 municipalities.
-Owned and operated by locally-based Grupo Paulo Lima alongside radio stations 99,9 FM, CBN Prudente and Rádio Paulista as its sole television property, its studios are located in the Vila Charlote neighborhood, and its transmission antenna is at the top of the Alexandre Fernandes Building, in the center.
-The station also had a branch in the city of Dracena, in the Alta Paulista region until 2022 when it was shuttered in the wake of cost-cutting moves at the station.
-Since 2025, following the withdrawal of its Globo affiliation, the station became independent.
-Its coverage area reaches out to a potential audience of 800,000 viewers.
+TV Fronteira Paulista (channel 31, also known as TV Fronteira) is a Jovem Pan-affiliated Brazilian television station headquartered in Presidente Prudente, formerly serving as an affiliate of TV Globo for the western part of the state, broadcasting its programming to 56 municipalities.
+It broadcasts on digital UHF channel 31 and is affiliated with Jovem Pan.
+It is owned by the Grupo Paulo Lima, which also controls Uno TV, an educational station affiliated with TV Cultura, Rádio 99 FM, Jovem Pan News Prudente and Rádio Fronteira.
+It broadcasts its programming to 56 municipalities in the western region of the state.
+Its studios are located in the Vila Charlote neighborhood, while its transmission antenna is atop the Alexandre Fernandes Building in downtown.

 History

 Background

 In 1989, businessman Paulo Lima opened TV Pontal Paulista, affiliated with Rede Manchete and tuned to channel 6 VHF in Presidente Prudente.
 He had the support of his father, federal deputy Agripino Lima, to obtain in Brasília the concession of the second television station to be installed in the city (which until then only had TV Bandeirantes Presidente Prudente, opened in 1982).